Probabilistic Interpolation of Quantum Rotation Angles: Acknowledgments

 \section{Acknowledgments}

 B.K. thanks the University of Oxford for a Glasstone Research Fellowship and Lady Margaret Hall, Oxford for a Research Fellowship.
 The numerical modelling involved in this study made use of the Quantum Exact Simulation Toolkit (QuEST), and the recent development QuESTlink~\cite{QuESTlink} which permits the user to use Mathematica as the integrated front end, and pyQuEST~\cite{pyquest} which allows access to QuEST from Python.
 We are grateful to those who have contributed to all of these valuable tools.
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility~\cite{oxford_arc} in carrying out this work and specifically the facilities made available from the EPSRC QCS Hub grant (agreement No. EP/T001062/1).
-The authors also acknowledge support from EPSRC's Robust and Reliable Quantum Computing (RoaRQ) project (EP/W032635/1).
+The authors also acknowledge funding from the EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1) and Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1).